jolo-dev/easypiechart-v2/README.md

 # Easypiechart-v2
 This is a rework from the v1 [easy-pie-chart](https://github.com/rendro/easy-pie-chart).

-It is rewritten with Typescript.
+It is rewritten in Typescript.

 # Renderer
 It supports HTML-Canvas and SVG.